-According to the estimations of the bias parameter from the projected auto correlation function, the typical DMH masses of quasars are estimated to be $\log(M_h/M_{\odot})=12.2^{+0.2}_{-0.7}$ for $5.0 \leq z <5.7$ and $\log(M_h/M_{\odot})=11.9^{+0.3}_{-0.7}$ for $5.7 \leq z <6.3$.
-The uncertainty of $\log(M_h/M_{\odot})$ are estimated by the bootstrap uncertainty method as well.
-The difference in the derived halo mass between the two subsamples is consistent with the difference in their median quasar luminosity, $M_{1450}$, suggesting a connection between AGN/quasar luminosity and the host halo mass.
-The large sky coverage and substantial co-moving volume of our data sample ensure that these estimates are robust against significant biases from cosmic variance.
-The DMH masses derived using other probability thresholds (see Table \ref{tab:Property for Quasar and DMH}) are consistent with each other within their errors.
-We note that the DMH mass estimation is sensitive to $\sigma_8$, but the further discussions are out of the scope of this work.
+Based on the bias parameters derived from the projected auto correlation function, the typical dark matter halo masses of quasars are estimated to be $\log(M_{h,\rm typ}/M_{\odot})=12.13 \pm 0.07$ for $5.0 \leq z < 5.6$ and $\log(M_{h,\rm typ}/M_{\odot})=12.45 \pm 0.14$ for $5.6 \leq z < 6.2$.
+The uncertainties in $\log(M_{h,\rm typ}/M_{\odot})$ are also estimated using the bootstrap uncertainty method.
+The difference in the derived halo mass between the two redshift bins is consistent with the difference in their median quasar luminosity ($M_{1450}$), suggesting a potential connection between AGN/quasar luminosity and host halo mass, which will be further discussed below.
+The large sky coverage and substantial comoving volume of our data sample ensure that these estimates are robust against significant biases from cosmic variance.